wonglkd/MenubarCountdown/README.txt

-This is a fork of Menubar Countdown developed by Capable Hands Technologies.
+This is a fork of Menubar Countdown.
+It's meant to be an incredibly minimal menu bar timer useful for me; if you want more features, you should look at upstream.

+It removes:
+- growl notifications
+- audio notifications
+- settable time periods
+- all UI outside of the menu bar

+It adds:
+- a small selection of preset time intervals
+- notifications via Notification Center.

 Menubar Countdown
 Version 1.2